After the publication of the British “White Paper” in May 1939, which limited

 (1) October 10th 1945: In a daring raid of the 1st Company of the Palmach under the command of Nachum Sarig, all the inmates of the camp were set free.
 This act signaled the beginning of the

-liberation operation (Yitzhak Rabin – Israel’s 5th Prime Minister who was assassinated in 1995 – was the commander of one of the two
+raid (Yitzhak Rabin – Israel’s 5th Prime Minister who was assassinated in 1995 – was the commander of one of the two

-(2) June 29th 1946 – “Black Saturday”: following the British search for members of the Palmach and their weapons in Yagur and Sdot Yam, all those who had been captured were first moved to
+(2) June 29th 1946 – “Black Sabbath”: following the British search for members of the Palmach and their weapons in Yagur and Sdot Yam, all those who had been captured were first moved to

 the Atlit camp.
 After few days of interrogation they were transferred to the detention camp in Rafiah (The Aliya Bet vessel ‘Wedgwood’ was intercepted at the very same time, and her

 ma’apilim were detained in a temporary tent camp adjacent to the Atlit Camp; they remained there until those arrested in the Black Saturday were released or transferred out of the Atlit Camp,

 thus “making room” for them).
 Click here for Yehuda Ben-tzur's story of that